TechnionTDK/jbs-json23plet/README.md

 By using this, you can generate a new RDF triplet file from your json file.

 #### Usege
-Write your own generator, a generator is typically lokks like as described:
+1. Write your own generator, a generator have to extends *Generator* class and to implament the *generate* function.<br/>
+      The code of *generate* is typically looks like this:

             for (Json j : json().getAsArray(propertyOfJsonArray)) {
                   triplet()
                         .subject(j.value("uri"))
                         .predicate(j.value("key"))
                         .object(s); // s is an object in ontology.java class
             }
-In this example we loaded the parsed json file and for each json in the list we create one triplet.
+      (In this example we loaded the parsed json file and for each json in the list we create one triplet).<br />
+2. Drop your generator in:

+            src/main/java/json23plet/generators
+ 3. Rebuild using:

+            ./json23plet.sh -b
+And now you can run your new generator.

 ### The basic generator
 Source code:

       src/main/java/json23plet/generators/customGenerators/BasicJsonGenerator.java

-To simplify the using' and to avoid creating new generator for each type of json we build the BasicJsonGenerator.<br\>
+To simplify the using and to avoid creating new generator for each type of json we build the BasicJsonGenerator.<br\>
 This generator assume you created a json files with a specific format, and by activating it on thos files it will generate a triplets generically and independently on their content.

 #### Usege